gardener/gardener/docs/concepts/controller-manager.md

 Gardener administrators and extension developers can define their own roles.
 For more information, see [Extending Project Roles](../extensions/project-roles.md) for more information.

 In addition, operators can configure the Project controller to maintain a default [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) for project namespaces.
-Quotas can especially limit the creation of user facing resources, e.g. `Shoots`, `SecretBindings`, `Secrets` and thus protect the garden cluster from massive resource exhaustion but also enable operators to align quotas with respective enterprise policies.
+Quotas can especially limit the creation of user facing resources, e.g. `Shoots`, `SecretBindings`, `CredentialsBinding`, `Secrets` and thus protect the garden cluster from massive resource exhaustion but also enable operators to align quotas with respective enterprise policies.

 > :warning: **Gardener itself is not exempted from configured quotas**.
 For example, Gardener creates `Secrets` for every shoot cluster in the project namespace and at the same time increases the available quota count.
 Please mind this additional resource consumption.